mrjackyliang/homebridge-adt-pulse/README.md

 All sensors are now organized within an array of objects, with each object containing the following settings:
 - Name (`name`)
-  - Meant for Homebridge (offers clarity in the event of an unforeseen reset).
+  - For display purposes (offers clarity in the event of an unforeseen reset).
 - ADT Name: (`adtName`)
-  - Must match the name shown in the "System" tab when logged into the portal.
+  - Must match the name shown under the "Name" column in the "System" tab when logged into the portal.
 - ADT Type: (`adtType`)
-  - Must match the type shown in the "System" tab when logged into the portal.
+  - Must match the type shown under the "Device Type" column in the "System" tab when logged into the portal.
   - Contingent to the devices shown under the [Supported Devices](#supported-devices) section.
 - ADT Zone: (`adtZone`)
-  - Must match the zone shown in the "System" tab when logged into the portal.
+  - Must match the zone shown under the "Zone" column in the "System" tab when logged into the portal.

-If you do not find the supported type listed, please note that the plugin has already alerted me.
+If you do not find the supported type listed, please note that the plugin will notify me.
 There's no need to create a separate issue on GitHub, as I am actively working on adding support as soon as I gather sufficient information to determine the statuses displayed on the portal.

 Your patience is appreciated as I address and incorporate the necessary updates.

 ## Force Arming (Arm Away / Arm Stay / Arm Night)
-Because of the way the Home app (the HAP protocol) establishes arm states, the plugin will initiate force arming upon detecting active motion or open sensors.
-Disabling this feature is not possible, as it will result in arming failures without alert notifications from the Home app.
+Due to the way how the Home app (the HAP protocol) establishes arm states, the plugin will force arm upon detecting active motion or open sensors.
+Disabling this feature is not possible, as this will result in arming failures without alert notifications from the Home app.

 If you are concerned about this, please read the instructions below to check the status of the sensors in your home before arming your system:

 1. Open the Home app
 2. Tap the dotted circle (`...`) (located on the top right of the screen)
-3. View the sensors that require attention, and resolve those issues
+3. View the sensors that require attention and resolve those issues

-If you are using automation, __you acknowledge that this will happen__ and accept the risks for the system not completing arming the system.
+If you are using automation, __you acknowledge that this will happen__ and accept the risks for the system not completely arming the system.

 ## Arm Night Support
 As for ADT Pulse systems, __Arm Night__ is only available for use through the panel itself.
 Although it is not visible on the Web Portal or the mobile app, you can still place your system in __Arm Night__ mode with this plugin.

 ## Debug Mode
 Previously, there was a specific setting to configure debug logs at five different levels.
 Over time, it became apparent that this setting made debugging excessively challenging for the average consumer.
-Consequently, debug mode is now activated ONLY when the debug mode is enabled on the Homebridge itself.
+To improve this, debug mode is now activated __ONLY when the debug mode is enabled on the Homebridge__ itself.

 This approach promotes isolation (by using a separate bridge for each plugin) and helps enhance the troubleshooting experience in case any issues arise.

 ## Documentation, Logging, and Detection
 This function comes with a built-in feature to notify me if the plugin detects anomalies in the states of sensors and panel statuses.
 In the event of such occurrences, especially when these statuses are undocumented, I will receive notifications.

-Be assured that this plugin strictly adheres to the [verified Homebridge plugin](https://github.com/homebridge/homebridge/wiki/verified-Plugins#verified-plugins) requirements, ensuring that it does not track users in any manner.
+__Be assured that this plugin strictly adheres to the [verified Homebridge plugin](https://github.com/homebridge/homebridge/wiki/verified-Plugins#verified-plugins) requirements, ensuring that it does not track users in any manner.__

-If the information sent includes personally identifiable details, such as IP addresses, MAC addresses, or serial numbers, those fields will be automatically redacted (replaced with `*** REDACTED FOR PRIVACY ***`) since they are unnecessary for me to enhance this plugin.
+If the information sent includes personally identifiable details, such as IP addresses, MAC addresses, or serial numbers, those fields will be automatically redacted (replaced with `*** REDACTED FOR PRIVACY ***`) since they are unwanted information needed to improve the plugin.

 To reinforce this, a warning will be issued each time you utilize the included scripts, start the plugin, or when the plugin is about to notify me, serving as a reminder of these privacy measures.